LiamThursfield/weather-management-system/README.md

 ./vendor/bin/sail yarn dev
 ```

+Setup OpenWeatherMap API key:
+- Create an account on [OpenWeatherMap](https://openweathermap.org/)
+- Copy the API key from your account into the `OPEN_WEATHER_MAP_API_KEY` variable in the `.env` file

-To generate a super-user account, run the following command:
+(Optional) To generate a super-user account, run the following command:
 ```
 ./vendor/bin/sail artisan user:create-super
 ```